Missouri State Highway Patrol: Badge and rank structure

 State Trooper (Recruit) is the initial rank of oncoming Missouri State Highway Patrol, held while undergoing training at the Missouri State Highway Patrol Law Enforcement Academy.

 Vehicles

 A Dodge Charger police car in MSHP service.

-The MSHP utilizes a variety of vehicles, including but not limited to, the Dodge Charger, Ford Police Interceptor Utility (Explorer), Ford F-150 and 250 series, Chevrolet Tahoe PPV, and the Chevrolet Silverado 1500 and 2500 series.
+The MSHP utilizes a variety of vehicles, including but not limited to, the Dodge Durango, Dodge Charger, Ford Police Interceptor Utility (Explorer), Ford F-150 and 250 series, Ford Mustang GT (S650), Chevrolet Tahoe PPV, Ford Transit 250, and the Ram 2500 series.
 Both fully marked and semi-marked vehicles are used frequently.
 Colors include but not limited to: white, tan, blue, silver, black, gray, and maroon.

 Aircraft

 The MSHP uses Bell 206B helicopters.
 In October 15, 2010 a Bell 206B helicopter of the MSHP crashed when it ran out of fuel, resulting in 1 death.